boppreh/steamgrid/README.md

 # What is it? #

-Steam has a grid view for your games, and SteamGrid is a small program to enhance that option.
+Steam has the Big Picture mode and grid view, but they are not perfect.
+SteamGrid is a small program to enhance them.
 It does three things:

-- Cache all grid images, so you can browse without internet access or that annoying delay
+- Cache all game images, so you can browse without internet access or that annoying delay
-- Search, download and configure custom images for games that are missing it
+- Automagically search, download and set custom images for games that are missing it
 - Apply overlays based on your categories

 You run it once and it'll set up everything above, automatically.
 You can run